sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * Now the bucket is empty.
 Perform task 1 again.
 Enter a bucket name and press the Delete bucket button.

 ## Congratulations!!
 You have completed all the workshop.
 Thank you for your efforts.

+### Clean up resource:

+If you completed this workshop with your own account, we strongly recommend following this guide to delete the resources and avoid incurring costs
+Delete the resources you created for the lab in reverse order.
+Database
+Delete an Amazon RDS Cluster

+After accessing to the Amazon RDS console, select DB Instances.
+Rds first page

+By default, an Amazon RDS cluster has delete protection enabled to prevent accidental deletions.
+To disable it, select the Cluster and click the Modify button.
+Rds cluster modify

+Uncheck the Enable deletion protection button and click the Continue button.
+Enable deletion protection

+For immediate deletion, select Apply immediately and click the Modify cluster button.
+Modify cluster

+In order to delete a DB Cluster, you must first delete the DB instances included in the cluster.
+They can be deleted in any order, but we will delete the Writer instance first.
+Select the Writer instance, and click the Delete button on the Actions menu.
+Delete a DB Cluster

+Type delete me in the blank and click the Delete button.
+Delete a DB Cluster2

+This time, we will delete the Reader instance.
+Select the Reader instance and click the Delete button on the Actions menu.
+Delete Reader instance

+Type delete me in the blank and click the Delete button.
+Delete Reader instance2

+Lastly, we will delete the DB Cluster.
+Click the Delete button on the Actions menu.
+Delete DB Cluster

+Uncheck the Take a final snapshot button, check the I acknowledge that automatic backups, including system snapshots and point-in-time recovery, are no longer available when I delete an instance button, and type delete me in the blank.
+Click Delete DB Cluster and the DB cluster will be deleted.

+Delete DB Cluster2

+Delete a Amazon RDS Snapshot

+To delete the snapshot of the DB Cluster created during the lab, select immersionday-snapshot and click the Delete snapshot button on the Actions menu.
+Delete snapshot
+Click the Delete button.
+Delete snapshot2
+Delete a secret in AWS Secrets Manager

+We're going to delete the secret that stored a RDS credential during the lab.
+Type Secrets Manager in the AWS console search bar and then select it.
+RDS credentials
+Select mysecret.
+RDS credentials - mysecret
+Click Delete secret on the Actions menu.
+RDS credentials - delete To prevent accidental deletion of secrets, AWS Secrets Manager has a deletion wait time of minimum 7 days and maximum 30 days.
+Enter the minimum time of 7 days and press the Schedule deletion button.
+Schedule deletion
+Compute
+Delete an Auto Scaling Group

+We're going to delete the Auto Scaling Group that we used during the lab.
+Type EC2 in the AWS Console search bar and select it.
+Select Auto Scaling Groups from the left menu.
+Select the Web-ASG that we created in the lab and click the Delete button on the Actions menu.
+Type delete in the blank and click the Delete button.
+Delete an Application Load Balancer

+Next, we're going to delete the Application Load Balancers.
+Select Load Balancers from the left menu.
+Then select the Web-ALB that we created in the lab and click the Delete load balancer button in the Actions menu.
+Delete load balancer
+Type confirm in the blank and click the Delete button.
+Delete load balancer2 Delete a Target Group

+We're going to delete the Target Group we created when we created the Application Load Balancer.
+Select Target Groups from the left menu.
+Select the Target Group we created in the lab, web-TG, and click the Delete button on the Actions menu.
+Select the Target Group

+Click the Yes, delete button.
+Delete the Target Group

+Delete EC2 AMIs

+Select AMIs from the left menu.
+Select the AMI named Web Server v1 that you created in the lab.
+Click the Deregister AMI button on the Actions menu.
+Deregister AMI
+Click the Deregister AMI button.
+Deregister AMI2 Delete EC2 Snapshots

+You've just deleted an AMI, but this action doesn't automatically remove the associated snapshot.
+So you need to remove it manually.
+From the left menu, choose Snapshots.
+Be sure to note the snapshot's creation date.
+Then, select the snapshot you created in the lab, and click the Delete snapshot button on the Actions menu.
+Delete snapshot

+Click the Delete button.
+Delete snapshot2

+Select Launch Templates from the left menu.
+Select the template named Web that you created in the lab.
+Click the Delete template button on the Actions menu.
+Delete template

+Type Delete in the blank and click the Delete button.
+Delete template2

+(Optional) Delete an EC2 instance

+If you went through the (Optional) Connect RDS Aurora section during the database lab, you need to delete the EC2 instance you created in the lab.
+Select Instances from the left menu.
+Select the EC2 instance you created during the lab, and click the Terminate instance button on the Instance state menu.
+Terminate instance
+Click the Terminate button.
+Terminate instance2 Network
+Delete VPC endpoints

+You're almost there.
+Type VPC in the AWS Console search bar and select it.
+Select Endpoints from the left menu.
+Select S3 endpoint, the endpoint you created in the lab, and click the Delete VPC endpoints button on the Actions menu.
+Delete VPC endpoints
+Type delete in the blank, and click the Delete button.
+Delete VPC endpoints2 Delete a NAT gateway

+Select NAT gateways from the left menu and select VPC-Lab-nat-public you created during the lab.
+Click the Delete NAT gateway button on the Actions menu.
+Delete NAT gateway
+Type delete in the blank and click the Delete button.
+Delete NAT gateway2 Delete an Elastic IP

+You've just deleted the NAT gateway, but this action doesn't automatically delete the Elastic IP that the NAT gateway used, so you need to remove it manually.
+Select Elastic IPs from the left menu, and select VPC-Lab-eip-ap-northeast-2a.
+(The name after VPC-Lab-eip may vary depending on your region.)
+Click the Release Elastic IP addresses button on the Actions menu.
+If it says it is still associated with the NAT gateway and cannot be deleted, refresh the webpage and try again.
+Release Elastic IP addresses
+Click the Release button.
+Release Elastic IP addresses2 Delete a Security Group

+We're going to delete the Security Group you created during the lab.
+Select Security Groups from the left menu.
+Select Immersion Day - Web Server and DB-SG first, and then click the Delete security groups button on the Actions menu.
+The reason for not deleting all security groups at once is that some security groups reference other security groups in their inbound rules.
+A security group that is being referenced cannot be deleted until the security group that is referencing it is deleted.
+Therefore, delete the security groups in the following order: Immersion Day - Web Server, DB-SG -> ASG-Web-Inst-SG -> web-ALB-SG.
+Delete the security groups
+Type delete in the blank and click the Delete button.
+Delete the security groups2 Select ASG-Web-Inst-SG and click the Delete security groups button on the Actions menu.
+Delete the security groups3 Click the Delete button.
+Delete the security groups4 Select web-ALB-SG and click the Delete security groups button on the Actions menu.
+Delete the security groups5 Click the Delete button.
+Delete the security groups6 Delete a VPC

+Finally, select Your VPCs from the left menu, and select the VPC-Lab-vpc that you created during the lab.
+Click the Delete VPC button in the Actions menu.
+Delete VPC
+Type delete in the blank and click the Delete button.
+Delete VPC2 We strongly recommend that you double-check to make sure you haven't missed anything, as some resources that weren't cleared may incur costs.